Justin Longmuir: Fremantle Football Club senior coach (2020–present)

 The 2021 AFL season saw the Dockers under Longmuir finish eleventh place on the ladder, with ten wins and twelve losses.
 He signed a two-year contract extension at the season's end.

 In the 2022 AFL season, Longmuir guided the Dockers to fifth position on the ladder and a return to finals for the first time since 2015.
 Fremantle under Longmuir defeated and eliminated the Western Bulldogs in the elimination final, but the Dockers were however eliminated by Collingwood in the semi finals.

 The 2023 AFL season saw Fremantle under Longmuir finish 14th on the ladder with 10 wins and 13 losses.
+The decrease in performance from making finals the previous year was criticised, albeit with some acknowledgment that the team was one of the youngest in the league.

 Already contracted until the end of 2024, Longmuir signed a one-year contract extension in March 2024, tying him to Fremantle until at least the end of 2025.
 He coached his 100th game in round 17 of the 2024 AFL season against the Tigers at Optus Stadium.
 Despite spending a large majority of the season inside the top eight, Fremantle under Longmuir would lose their last four games to finish tenth with twelve wins, ten losses and one draw and narrowly missing finals.

 The 2025 AFL season saw Fremantle under Longmuir finish 6th on the ladder with 16 wins and 7 losses, returning to finals for the first time since 2022.
 The Dockers hosted an elimination final against the Gold Coast Suns, losing by one point.
-Following the 2025 season, Longmuir entered into an ongoing employment agreement with Fremantle.
+At the beginning of the 2025 season, it was announced that Longmuir would move to an ongoing employment agreement with Fremantle starting in 2026, rather than a traditional multiple year contract arrangement.

+The 2026 AFL season was the best start to a season for the Fremantle Dockers, winning 14 straight matches after losing their opening game.
+This was also the longest winning streak ever by a major West Australian sporting club.
+Fremantle ultimately finished the season first on the ladder, securing the minor premiership with a round to go.
+They ended with a club record 19 win and 4 loss season, and were unbeaten at home.
+After losing their Qualifying Final, Longmuir led Fremantle to victories in their next two finals to reach the AFL Grand Final for only the club's second time.
+The West Australian Football League awarded him the JJ Leonard Coach of the Year award as the best Western Australian-based football coach for the season.
+He was also awarded the AFLCA Allan Jeans Senior Coach of the Year Award, the first Fremantle senior coach to win the award.